 There is an accessible toilet at the Waitpinga Beach carpark.

-There is a council owned, accessible car park and an accessible toilet at Perrys Bend.
-The picnic area here has a BBQ and picnic tables.
+There is a council owned, accessible toilet (right hand) located at Perrys Bend carpark and picnic area.

 Wetlands Loop Trail (3km)